wazuh/wazuh-documentation/source/deployment-options/elastic-stack/index.rst

 Installing Wazuh with Elastic Stack basic license
 =================================================

 This section aims to guide the user through the installation process of Wazuh.
 This installation guide will use the Elastic Stack basic license option, which contains everything included in the open-source version under the Apache 2.0 license, plus additional capabilities such as Elastic Stack Security features, Kibana alerting, and others.
+More information about the Wazuh components, including a brief description of each one, can be found :doc:`here </installation-guide/index>`.

 Deployment types
 ----------------

 The installation guide is divided into two independent sections: all-in-one deployment and distributed deployment, according to the chosen configuration.
-The installation requirements for Wazuh and Elastic Stack are similar to those described in the :ref:`requirements <installation_requirements>` section.
+The installation requirements for the Wazuh server and Elastic Stack are similar to those described in the :ref:`requirements <installation_requirements>` section.

 All-in-one deployment
 ^^^^^^^^^^^^^^^^^^^^^

-Wazuh and Elastic Stack are installed in the same host.
-This type of deployment is usually enough for monitoring up to 100 endpoints.
+Wazuh server and Elastic Stack are installed on the same host.
+This type of deployment is appropriate for testing and small working environments.

       .. thumbnail:: ../../images/installation/all-in-one-deployment.png
         :title: All-in-one deployment